How it Works Features About Help Join Waitlist

 • Better on desktop.
 The app now fits properly on larger screens with sensible content boundaries instead of stretching edge to edge.

 • Fixes and polish.
 Single-event matters now show full event details instead of a blank card.
 "New" badges appear correctly on the activity page and within matter rows.
 Events from emails now land on the correct day regardless of your timezone.
-The weekly summary email now sends reliably every Sunday.
+OAuth connection toasts show the right service name.
+Image and PDF attachments are detected more reliably from emails.

 Week of Mar 8 2026